 - This system extension contains all the tools for performing rendering in

 the frontend, i.e. the actual web site.
 It is mostly comprised of PHP classes,

 typo3/sysext/frontend/Classes/ContentObject, which are used for rendering the various content objects (one class per object type, plus a number of base and utility classes).

-- Extbase is a MVC framework, with the “View” part being actually system extension “fluid”.
+- Extbase is an MVC framework, with the “View” part being actually the system extension “fluid”.
 Not all of the TYPO3 CMS backend is written in Extbase, but some modules are.

 The templating engine itself is provided as “fluid standalone” which can be used

 in other frameworks or as a standalone templating engine.